 Studio photographers will appreciate that the Sony A77 II (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T100 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the X-T100 followed on from the Fujifilm X-T20.
+The A77 II is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Sony A77 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher definition movie capture (4K/15p vs 1080/60p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.